zwave-js/node-zwave-js/packages/cc/api.md

 //
 // @public (undocumented)
 export interface CCAPIs {
-    // Warning: (ae-forgotten-export) The symbol "AlarmSensorCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Alarm Sensor": AlarmSensorCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "AssociationGroupInfoCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Association Group Information": AssociationGroupInfoCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "BarrierOperatorCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Barrier Operator": BarrierOperatorCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "BinarySensorCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Binary Sensor": BinarySensorCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "BinarySwitchCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Binary Switch": BinarySwitchCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "CentralSceneCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Central Scene": CentralSceneCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ClimateControlScheduleCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Climate Control Schedule": ClimateControlScheduleCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ColorSwitchCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Color Switch": ColorSwitchCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "CRC16CCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "CRC-16 Encapsulation": CRC16CCAPI;
-    // Warning: (ae-forgotten-export) The symbol "DeviceResetLocallyCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Device Reset Locally": DeviceResetLocallyCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "DoorLockLoggingCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Door Lock Logging": DoorLockLoggingCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "DoorLockCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Door Lock": DoorLockCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "EnergyProductionCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Energy Production": EnergyProductionCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "EntryControlCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Entry Control": EntryControlCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "FirmwareUpdateMetaDataCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Firmware Update Meta Data": FirmwareUpdateMetaDataCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "HumidityControlModeCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Humidity Control Mode": HumidityControlModeCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "HumidityControlOperatingStateCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Humidity Control Operating State": HumidityControlOperatingStateCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "HumidityControlSetpointCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Humidity Control Setpoint": HumidityControlSetpointCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "InclusionControllerCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Inclusion Controller": InclusionControllerCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ManufacturerProprietaryCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Manufacturer Proprietary": ManufacturerProprietaryCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ManufacturerSpecificCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Manufacturer Specific": ManufacturerSpecificCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "MultiChannelAssociationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Multi Channel Association": MultiChannelAssociationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "MultiChannelCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Multi Channel": MultiChannelCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "MultiCommandCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Multi Command": MultiCommandCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "MultilevelSensorCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Multilevel Sensor": MultilevelSensorCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "MultilevelSwitchCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Multilevel Switch": MultilevelSwitchCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "NoOperationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "No Operation": NoOperationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "NodeNamingAndLocationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Node Naming and Location": NodeNamingAndLocationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "SceneActivationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Scene Activation": SceneActivationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "SceneActuatorConfigurationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Scene Actuator Configuration": SceneActuatorConfigurationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "SceneControllerConfigurationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Scene Controller Configuration": SceneControllerConfigurationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ScheduleEntryLockCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Schedule Entry Lock": ScheduleEntryLockCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "Security2CCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Security 2": Security2CCAPI;
-    // Warning: (ae-forgotten-export) The symbol "SoundSwitchCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Sound Switch": SoundSwitchCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ThermostatFanModeCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Thermostat Fan Mode": ThermostatFanModeCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ThermostatFanStateCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Thermostat Fan State": ThermostatFanStateCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ThermostatModeCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Thermostat Mode": ThermostatModeCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ThermostatOperatingStateCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Thermostat Operating State": ThermostatOperatingStateCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ThermostatSetbackCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Thermostat Setback": ThermostatSetbackCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ThermostatSetpointCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Thermostat Setpoint": ThermostatSetpointCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "TimeParametersCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Time Parameters": TimeParametersCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "UserCodeCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "User Code": UserCodeCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "WakeUpCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Wake Up": WakeUpCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "WindowCoveringCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Window Covering": WindowCoveringCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ZWavePlusCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     "Z-Wave Plus Info": ZWavePlusCCAPI;
     // (undocumented)
     [Symbol.iterator](): Iterator<CCAPI>;
-    // Warning: (ae-forgotten-export) The symbol "AssociationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Association: AssociationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "BasicCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Basic: BasicCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "BatteryCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Battery: BatteryCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ClockCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Clock: ClockCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ConfigurationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Configuration: ConfigurationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "IndicatorCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Indicator: IndicatorCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "IrrigationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Irrigation: IrrigationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "LanguageCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Language: LanguageCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "LockCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Lock: LockCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "MeterCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Meter: MeterCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "NotificationCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Notification: NotificationCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "PowerlevelCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Powerlevel: PowerlevelCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "ProtectionCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Protection: ProtectionCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "SecurityCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Security: SecurityCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "SupervisionCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Supervision: SupervisionCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "TimeCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Time: TimeCCAPI;
-    // Warning: (ae-forgotten-export) The symbol "VersionCCAPI" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Version: VersionCCAPI;
 }